issacsonjj/JPushDemo/README.md

 JPushDemo
 =========

-Demonstrate the use of the remote push API of JPush in C
+Demonstrate the usage of the remote push API of JPush in C

 Please make sure that you have libcurl and openssl library install on your system